-Vice Chair Gomez Flores asked what the additional Personal Property Appraiser is responsible for and Mr. Butts answered that this person would perform the initial cleanup of the personal property tax roles.
-The County does not have a person designated for this specific project at this time.
+Vice Chair Gomez Flores asked what the additional Personal Property Appraiser was responsible for, and Mr. Butts answered that this person would perform the initial cleanup of the personal property tax roles.
+The County did not have a person designated for this specific project at this time.

-Mr. Lindley gave the disclaimer that human services fluctuates based on grant activity.

-Mr. Lindley said the County is anticipating a new nine month Medicaid program this position will likely address.
+Mr. Lindley gave the disclaimer that human services fluctuated based on grant activity.
+Mr. Lindley said the County was anticipating a new nine-month Medicaid program this position would likely address.
 Commissioner Hales asked if this was new.
-Mr. Butts answered this will be new for economic services and other areas of DSS.
-The County has someone in this position.
-Commissioner Hales confirmed the County is going to mitigate this cost.
+Mr. Butts answered this would be new for economic services and other areas of the department of social services.
+The County had someone in this position.
+Commissioner Hales confirmed the County was going to mitigate this cost.
 Mr. Thompson confirmed.
-Mr. LaMontagne explained that is the purpose of the position.
-Mr. Butts admitted he did not know how other jurisdictions are mitigating this service.
-Ms. Miller explained this is a very experienced caseworker position and the department knows what they are looking for in this position.
+Mr. LaMontagne explained that was the purpose of the position.
+Mr. Butts admitted he did not know how other jurisdictions were mitigating this service.
+Ms. Miller explained this was a very experienced caseworker position and the department knew what they were looking for in this position.

 Mr. Lindley presented two on-site wastewater positions and one food and lodging position in which salaries would fluctuate similarly to the Sheriff's department positions.
-Commissioner Dasher asked if there is a statutory requirement for the health department to handle septic systems and wells.
+Commissioner Dasher asked if there was a statutory requirement for the health department to handle septic systems and wells.
 Mr. Butts stated yes, by environmental health.

-Mr. Thompson referenced Statute 14-234.3: 'if a member of this governing body has an association with a non-profit then that individual can not participate in discussions about allocation of funds.'
-Commissioner Dasher admitted he is on the board for the Partnership for Children.
-Mr. Thompson explained that Commissioner Dasher can self report to the Clerk and recuse himself.
+Mr. Thompson referenced Statute 14-234.3: 'if a member of this governing body has an association with a non-profit then that individual cannot participate in discussions about allocation of funds.'
+Commissioner Dasher admitted he was on the board for the Partnership for Children.
+Mr. Thompson explained that Commissioner Dasher can self-report to the Clerk and recuse himself.

 Chair Howard questioned where the Arts Council was referenced.
-Mr. Thompson said staff did not include the Arts Council because their funding is not part of the nonprofit grant process.
+Mr. Thompson said staff did not include the Arts Council because their funding was not part of the nonprofit grant process.

 Chair Howard asked if the staff would go through this list one-by-one.
-Mr. Thompson asked if Chair Howard was a board member for the Arts Council.
-She confirmed she is and explained her interpretation of Mr. Hagemann's input.
-Her understanding was that the commissioners cannot participate in funding decisions if they are a member of the nonprofit board requesting the funding.
-Ms. Ray reiterated that the board members could not vote if the funding is being provided by the County.
-Chair Howard explained it is sometimes not clear.
-Mr. Thompson said the staff would walk the Board through the list on the slide and ask if there are any associations with any Board members.
-Chair Howard shared she is on CPCA board and Commissioner Dasher is on the Partnership for Children board.
-Mr. Butts suggested a motion to approve except the CPCA & Partnership for Children and then have separate votes.
+Mr. Thompson asked if Chair Howard was a board member of the Arts Council.
+She confirmed she was and explained her interpretation of Mr. Hagemann's input.
+Her understanding was that the commissioners cannot participate in funding decisions if they were a member of the nonprofit board requesting the funding.
+Ms. Ray stated that the board members could not vote if the funding was being provided by the County.
+Chair Howard explained it was sometimes not clear.
+Mr. Thompson said the staff would walk the Board through the list on the slide and ask if there were any associations with any Board members.
+Chair Howard shared she was on Central Piedmont Community Action board and Commissioner Dasher was on the Partnership for Children board.
+Mr. Butts suggested a motion to approve except the Central Piedmont Community Action and Partnership for Children and then have separate votes.

-A motion was made by Chair Dasher, seconded by Commissioner Logan, to approve the recommended nonprofit funding allocations with the exception of CPCA and Partnership for Children allocations.
+A motion was made by Chair Dasher, seconded by Commissioner Logan, to approve the recommended nonprofit funding allocations with the exception of Central Piedmont Community Action and Partnership for Children allocations.
 The motion carried by the following vote:

-Aye: 5 - Commissioner Dasher, Commissioner Hales, Vice Chair Gomez Flores, Chair Howard and Commissioner Logan
+Aye: 5 - Commissioner Dasher, Commissioner Hales, Gomez Flores, Chair Howard, and Commissioner Logan